Locally uniform domains and extension of bmo functions: Introduction

-In \cite{jones2}, Jones introduced local versions of uniform domains called $\ed$ domains (uniform domains are $(\epsilon, \infty)$ see Definition~\ref{def:ed-Jones}).
-He showed that such domains are extension domains for the Sobolev spaces $W^{s,p}$, $1 \leq p \leq \infty$, $s \in \N$ and this result is sharp in dimension $2$: if a finitely connected open set is an extension domain for all Sobolev spaces, then it is an $(\epsilon, \delta)$ domain.
-Christ in \cite{christ} extended these results to certain spaces of fractional smoothness which had been simultaneously studied by DeVore and Sharpley in \cite{devore_sharpley} and later in \cite{devore_sharpley2}; there followed many further extensions and variations - for a recent example see \cite{koskela}.
+In \cite{jones2}, Jones introduced local versions of uniform domains called $\ed$-domains (uniform domains are $(\epsilon, \infty)$).
+He showed that such domains are extension domains for the Sobolev spaces $W^{s,p}$, $1 \leq p \leq \infty$, $s \in \N$ and this result is sharp in dimension $2$: if a finitely connected open set is an extension domain for all Sobolev spaces, then it is an $(\epsilon, \delta)$ domain (this fails in higher dimensions - for recent results see \cite{Rajala}).
+Christ in \cite{christ} extended Jones' results to certain spaces of fractional smoothness which had been simultaneously studied by DeVore and Sharpley in \cite{devore_sharpley} and later in \cite{devore_sharpley2}; there followed many further extensions and variations - for some recent examples see \cite{BreitCianchi,koskela}.